 - There is a Second Wave, Melody arch, and Dinosaur tracks; none of which we could find.
 Ask somebody at the BLM office for directions to these spots.
 The arch you see from the Wave is Top Rock arch.

-- Even though your target is to find the Wave, don’t forget to look around and enjoy the colourful landscape; there are some unique plants, bunnies hopping around, colourful desert lizards, good-looking buttes with all kinds of designs, colorful lines and patterns.
-Some buttes have maroon-ish polka dots.
+- Even though your target is to find the Wave, don’t forget to look around and enjoy the colorful landscape.
+There are some unique desert plants, bunnies hopping around, colorful desert lizards, good-looking buttes with all kinds of lines, patterns, and some buttes even have maroon-ish polka dots.

 Once you are here, you begin to appreciate the 20 people daily limit.
 This is one hike I wouldn’t mind doing again.